Participate in the Success of Iowa’s Youngest

 The Stakeholders Alliance

 The least-demanding way of getting involved to support Iowa's Early childhood system is by joining and participating in the ECI Stakeholders Alliance.
-The ECI Stakeholders Alliance meets at least four times per year for two hours via webinar to discuss progress and goals and is open to anyone. members (whether individual or representing an organization) are self-appointed to the Alliance.
+The ECI Stakeholders Alliance meets at least four times per year for two to three hours via webinar to discuss progress and goals and is open to anyone.
+Members (whether individual or representing an organization) are self-appointed to the Alliance.

 Join a Stakeholders Alliance Component Group